oscarpm5/Phoebus_Engine/docs/index.md

 <p align="left"><img src="https://github.com/oscarpm5/Phoebus_Engine/blob/master/Phoebus_Engine/Game/Assets/our_pics/PhoebusIcon.png" alt="Phoebus Icon" class="center" align="left"></p>

 # About Phouebus Engine
 Welcome to Phoebus Engine!
-This engine is made by two 3rd grade students of Design and Development of Videogames on CITM university (Terrassa, Barcelona, Spain) under the supervision and guidance of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/?originalSubdomain=es). <br>
+This engine is made by two 3rd grade students of Design and Development of Videogames on CITM university (Terrassa, Barcelona, Spain) under the supervision and guidance of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/?originalSubdomain=es). <br><br>
 The intent is to create a functional 3D engine with a focus on performance and Audio capabilities (hence the engine name).
-Because of that, we'll provide a deeper analysis of the audio system further down the web. <br>
+Because of that, we'll provide a deeper analysis of the audio system further down the web. <br><br>
 If you wish to contact us or provide any kind of feedback, we'll gladly answer all your questions.

 We hope you'll enjoy using it as much as we enjoyed making it!